xiaq/markdown/README.md

  * `markdown.sty` -- The LaTeX package
  * `t-markdown.tex` -- The ConTeXt module

+## Local installation ##

-You will need to place these files into your TeX directory structure.
+To perform a local installation, place these files into your TeX directory structure.
 This is generally where the individual files should be placed:

  * `<TEXMF>/tex/luatex/markdown/markdown.lua`
  * `<TEXMF>/tex/generic/markdown/markdown.tex`